souravbehera97/fitbit-data-analysis/README.md

 # fitbit-data-analysis
-this is an excel project
+this is an excel project on fitbit data set.